 In some large rural areas or mountainous areas, houses are still sparse, places lack amenities, and “natural toilets” are still used.

 “Natural toilets” is the name for outdoor toilets when no structures are built or set up.
 Some people dig small holes in the ground and fill them up after use.
-However, some places only leave waste on the ground, which can be challenging for those unfamiliar with it.
+In very remote areas where facilities are limited, people may still rely on simple outdoor arrangements.

 However, this situation rarely happens if you join the package tour programs.
 Almost all famous travel companies in Vietnam have carefully planned reasonable routes and well-organized stops where the toilets are fully equipped.

 2.1.
-When traveling to rural Vietnam, be prepared for unexpected toilet conditions to avoid confusion and stress.
+When traveling to rural Vietnam, be prepared for unexpected toilet conditions to avoid any confusion or stress.

 2.3.
 Prepare some change to pay for using public toilets.
 The price is about 2,000 VND to 5,000 VND, equivalent to 0.08 USD to 0.2 USD.